wp-plugins/wurdey/readme.txt

 == Description ==

 [Wurdey](https://www.wurdey.com) is a managed WordPress maintenance platform which performs wordpress updates, security checks, backups, performance optimization and more.
-Our service prevents all of the issues typical users encounter while managing their WordPress website management.
-Using [Wurdey](https://www.wurdey.com) also decreses website loading time, locks your site down agaist malware and hackers, but most importantly it lets you focus on more important issues with no worries about your website.
+Our service prevents all of the issues typical users encounter while managing their WordPress website.
+Using [Wurdey](https://www.wurdey.com) also decreses website load time, locks your site down agaist malware and hackers, but most importantly it lets you focus on other things with no worries about your website.

 **Features include:**